garethltm/obsibrain/COMPSCI235 - Software Development Methodologies/technical debt.md

 - older code requires more [[Refactoring]] usually
 >	#Example
 >	like [[Refactoring]], upgrading a library, conforming to some UI or coding standard,...
+>	not good to stick with old library as there are vulnerabilities

 - These will hamper your progress if left undone for a longer time